smussenden/fall19-data-journalism/major_assignments/data_acquisition_project/readme.md

 #### Your own idea

 If you have an idea for a database you would like to acquire for this project please talk with me.
 The dataset must be stored in electronic form, but not be available online in its complete form.
 It must be a data set from a U.S. state or local government agency.
 It cannot be a federal dataset (they take too long to get, for the purpose of this class).
 If you're unsure about whether a dataset exists, talk to me and we'll brainstorm some approaches.

+* Jillian
+* Christine
+* Leah
+* Arya

 #### Homeless bussing data